mmu-webdesign/l5-portfolio-template/3_Design_&_Prototyping/README.md

 ### For SP3 consists of:

-* **Presentation** - each team will pitch their final design in a short presentation to tutors using the content of [parallel-designs.md](parallel-designs.md).
+* **Presentation** - each team will pitch their final design in a short, 5 minute presentation to tutors using the content of [parallel-designs.md](parallel-designs.md).

 * **Team meeting** - each team will also discuss and evidence their progress with the mood boards and style guide.